 They’re easy to make, a simple brownie batter divided into muffin tins — just make sure you grease the muffin tins well to make sure the brownies won’t stick when they’re done.
 If you use a spray, make sure it’s specifically baking spray, which contains flour and will keep the brownies from sticking, and not a cooking spray, which I have not had very much success with.

-I thought about using hot chocolate mix in these brownies but decided that I liked them much better when they were made without the powdered mix.
+I thought about using the hot chocolate mix in these brownies but decided that I liked them much better when they were made without the powdered mix.

-Don’t worry, we keep things authentic for the best hot chocolate flavor possible: chocolate, sugar, cocoa, cream, marshmallows — all of the ingredients for hot chocolate are present without having to open up a powdery packet.
+Don’t worry, we keep things classic for the best hot chocolate flavor possible: chocolate, sugar, cocoa, cream, marshmallows — all of the ingredients for hot chocolate are present without having to open up a powdery packet.

 The center are filled with a creamy ganache — I added a splash of bourbon for a rich flavor that pairs amazingly with the chocolate.
 I first tried this bourbon addition in my Chocolate Thumbprint Cookies (which is where I got the idea for the filling for these brownie cups) and while it’s optional, I wanted to include it in the recipe because it really takes the filling to a whole new level of deliciousness.